redpesk-devtools/dbc2json/README.md

 the software is based on cantools https://github.com/eerimoq/cantools it converts messages from a dbc file -i (input) and add the dataheader for agl on top of the messages

-'python3 dbc2json_converter -i FILENAME.DBC' will create an output with the number of messages in that dbc file and will create a signals.json
+' python3 dbc2json_converter -i FILENAME.DBC ' will create an output with the number of messages in that dbc file and will create a signals.json